Eminent Scientist Concludes God Doesn’t Exist—Again

 How does he know?
 Because his last theory about the Big Bang needs no such hypothesis.
 And so that’s that.

-What is perhaps most interesting, however, is that even a brief news account mentions what may be the central reason for Stephen Hawking’s lack of belief in God:
+What is perhaps most interesting, however, is that even a brief news account quotes him giving what may be the central reason for his lack of belief in God:

 “For centuries, it was believed that disabled people like me were living under a curse that was inflicted by God….
 I prefer to think that everything can be explained another way, by the laws of nature.”